appelmar/gdalcubes/README.md

 - Execute data cube operation chains using parallel processing and lazy evaluation.

+# Getting started

+- The package includes a vignette that illustrates the basic concepts and functionality on a small (< 1 GB) MODIS dataset (see `vignettes/getting_started.Rmd`).

+- A tutorial how to use the R package to process Sentinel 2 time series can be found at https://appelmar.github.io/gdalcubes/S2R.html.

 # Installation
 The package is not (yet) available from CRAN, you have to install it from sources with